mehatabpathan/vegan_delights/README.md

 #### EPIC | Site Administration
 - As a Site Administrator, I can create, read, update and delete recipes, comments and meal plan items so that I can manage the app content.

-#### User stories not yet implemented

-The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
-It is intended that these user stories will be implemented at a later date.

-- As a Site User, I can export the ingredients from the recipes on my meal plan to a shopping list and remove the ones that are not necessary so that I can have all my required ingredients for the week in one place.
-- As a Site User, I can search and filter recipes so that I can find the one I want.

 ### Design

 The site has a very simple and clean design which was purposely chosen in order to keep in theme with the site's goal. i.e. invoking a sense of calm in the user and reducing stress when it comes to everyday cooking.